 A-No one can predict your future but remember one important rule during your Gastroparesis

-A-Think of the worst flu or stomach virus you have ever had, now times that by 100 then add the feeling
+A-Think of the worst flu or stomach virus you have ever had, now times that by 100 then add the after

-after Thanksgiving day dinner when you had more than a few extra helpings followed by extreme fatigue that lasts more than
+Thanksgiving day dinner feeling when you had more than a few extra helpings followed by extreme fatigue that lasts more than

 a few hours.
 Gravity is our best friend to help move food through the digestive tract.
-Too much sitting can prolong the digestion.
+Too much sitting can prolong the already

 3. How will I know if I become dehydrated?

-A-I highly suggest buying a scale that measures water!
-This will show you where your body water % should
+A-I highly suggest buying a scale that measures water.
+This will help keep you aware of your

 4. Is this really just in my head?

-a real condition.
-Time to move onto a new doctor if you are ever told its all in your head.
+move onto a new doctor if you are ever told your Gastroparesis is just all in your head.

 5. Does Gastroparesis cause pain?

 A. Yes.
-Gastroparesis is a GI motility condition that doesn't allow the motor and nerve functions of
+Gastroparesis is a GI dysmotility condition which doesn't allow for proper motor and nerve

-are also great to help with Gastroparesis pain.
+you.
+Heating pads are also great tool to help aid Gastroparesis pain.

 6. Will my Gastroparesis get better or worse?

-A-This is a hard question to answer because each patient suffers a different level of Gastroparesis.
+A-This is a hard question to answer because each GP patient is truly unique.
+Some may have

-Some may have mild GP while others might have a moderate to severe case of Gastroparesis.
+mild Gastroparesis while other patients might have moderate to severe Gastroparesis.
 Depending on your initial diagnosis

 and if your GP is from diabetes, surgical, viral, etc will determine if your condition gets better,